skupperproject/skupper/cmd/bootstrap/README.md

 `make build-bootstrap`, or using the (eventually outdated) quay.io/skupper/bootstrap container image by calling `./cmd/bootstrap/bootstrap.sh`.

+It is important to mention that bootstrap procedure executed by the provided binary will be incorporated into the Skupper CLI in the short term.

 Non-kubernetes sites can be created using the standard V2 site declaration approach, which is based on the new set of Custom Resource Definitions (CRDs).